FOSSEE/sdes-stscripts/ult/ult_1/script.rst

 for free with no registration fees, no costs per user, free updates, and freely available source code.
 The security model used in Linux is based on the UNIX idea of security, which is known to be robust and of proven quality.
-Also, there are no viruses in the GNU/Linux world.

 Linux is used a lot for scientific computing.
 Why?
 Beause, we can share our operating system and the libraries that we are using with our co-workers, without any headaches of licensing.
 There are a host of tools and libraries, that are useful in day-to-day scientific computing work.GNU/Linux distributions are very stable and known for their up-time.
-We don't have the fear of losing our computational work, due to system crashes.

 ..
 L5